Dule tree

 Dule trees, or dool trees, in Scotland were used as gallows for public hangings.
 They were also used as gibbets for the display of the corpse for a considerable period after such hangings.
 These "trees of lamentation or grief" were usually growing in prominent positions or at busy thoroughfares, particularly at crossroads, so that justice could be seen to have been done and as a salutary warning to others.
 Place names such as Gallows-Hill, Gallows-See, Gallows-Fey and Hill of the Gallows (Tom Nan Croiche) record the site of such places of execution.

 Origins of the name

-In Scots, dule or duill (many other spellings).
-In Middle English, dule, duyl, and variants of doole, dole, and dool.
-These words sorrow, grief, or mental distress, and derive from Old French dol, doel, from Vulgar Latin dolus ("pain, grief"); compare also to modern French deuil ("mourning").
-Doomsdales, variously written as 'Dimmisdaill' or 'Dymisdale' were the route to the Gallows Hill.
+In Scots, the word is often rendered dule, duill, etc., which descends from Middle English (common renderings included dule, duyl, doole, dole, and dool) in reference to sorrow, grief, and other forms of distress.
+The word is derived from Old French dol (also sometimes rendered doel) — in turn derived from Vulgar Latin dolus ("pain, grief"); compare also modern French deuil ("mourning").
+A doomsdale (variously written as dimmisdale or dymisdale — originally an Old English expression, “domes dæl,” meaning “valley of judgement”) was the route to the dule tree along which the condemned was led.
 Examples are recorded from Inverness and the Scottish Borders.

-In Scottish Gaelic, the gallows were known as croich, a term ultimately derived from Latin crux ("cross").
+In Scottish Gaelic, a gallows is known as a croich: a term ultimately derived from Latin crux ("cross").